Alex Wolff: Early life

+From the beginning, their parents were hesitant to expose him and his brother to stardom at a young age and later agreed to the series spin-off on the provision that filming would take place only during the summer and early fall, which allowed him and his brother to proceed with their enrollment at private school in New York City.

 Career

-Wolff began his acting career at the age of 6 in the 2005 musical comedy film The Naked Brothers Band: The Movie, written and directed by his mother.
-It was commissioned by Nickelodeon as the pilot to the television series The Naked Brothers Band (2007–2009) which was also created, produced, written and directed by his mother.
+Wolff began his acting career at the age of 6 in the musical comedy film The Naked Brothers Band: The Movie that was written and directed by his mother and screened at the Hamptons International Film Festival in 2005.

+It was not until he was 9 years old that he gained fame after the film was commissioned by a former Nickelodeon executive as the pilot to the television series The Naked Brothers Band (2007–2009), which was also created, showran, written, and directed by his mother.
 He contributed lyrics, vocals, and instrumentation for both the film and series; their father produced and supervised the music.
-The show released two soundtrack albums and the song "Crazy Car" ranked #83 on the Billboard Hot 100 charts.
+The show released two soundtrack albums that were placed on the Billboard 200 charts and the song "Crazy Car" ranked #83 on the Billboard Hot 100 charts.

-In 2007, he portrayed the young boy in the Fall Out Boy music video "The Take Over, The Breaks Over".
-Wolff made a cameo in the Nickelodeon TV movie Mr. Troop Mom and the USA police-procedural, comedic television drama Monk, both in 2009.
-He also starred in his playwriting What Would Woody Do? at The Flea Theater—which was directed by his mother—and the HBO medical drama In Treatment, both in 2010.
+In 2007, Wolff portrayed the young boy in the Fall Out Boy music video "The Take Over, the Breaks Over".
+He made a cameo in the Nickelodeon TV movie Mr. Troop Mom and the USA police-procedural, comedic television drama Monk, both in 2009.
+He also wrote and starred in the play What Would Woody Do? at The Flea Theater—which was directed by his mother—and the HBO medical drama In Treatment, both in 2010.
 Wolff later appeared in the comedy film The Sitter (2011) and starred alongside Brendan Fraser in the independent film HairBrained (2012).

-In 2015, he starred in the indie drama Coming Through the Rye.
+In 2015, Wolff starred in the indie drama Coming Through the Rye.
 In 2016, he had a supporting role in the comedy sequel My Big Fat Greek Wedding 2 and played terrorist Dzhokhar Tsarnaev in the drama Patriots Day, about the Boston Marathon bombing.

-In 2018, Wolff starred in the supernatural horror film Hereditary.
-He made his directorial debut with 2019's The Cat and the Moon, which he also wrote and starred in.
+In 2018, he starred in the supernatural horror film Hereditary.
+He made his directorial debut with The Cat and the Moon (2019), which he also wrote and starred in.

 In 2020, Wolff participated in Acting for a Cause, a live classic play and screenplay reading series, created, directed and produced by Brando Crawford.
 Wolff played Algernon in The Importance of Being Earnest by Oscar Wilde and Warren Straub in This Is Our Youth by Kenneth Lonergan.
 The reading raised funds for non-profit charities including Mount Sinai Medical Center.
 Wolff co-produced the second reading.

+Since 2024, he and his brother are touring with Grammy Award-winning singer-songwriter and musician Billie Eilish as the opening act for her concerts across the United States.